sophie-thomson/mad-hatters-personality-quiz/README.md

 ***JavaScript***
 - Code from [StackOverflow] (https://stackoverflow.com/questions/69743873/continuous-rainbow-color-cycling-effect-in-js) was adapted to create colour changing effect on main heading element.
 - A tutorial on [w3Schools.com] (https://www.w3schools.com/howto/howto_css_modals.asp) was used to create and style a pop-up instructions modal on the welcome page.
+- A tutorial How to Make Quiz App Using JavaScript on [GreatStack] (https://www.youtube.com/watch?v=PBcqGxrr9g8) was referred to for the basic question & answers format in JS code.

 ### Media
 - Welcome Page Hero Image downloaded from [Adobe Stock](https://stock.adobe.com/images/mad-hatter-s-tea-party-whimsical-wonderland-table/751113710)